 The accompanying notes to financial statements provide information essential to a full understanding of the government-wide and fund financial statements.
-The notes to financial statements can be found on pages 16 through 35 in this report.

 OTHER INFORMATION

 In addition to the financial statements and accompanying notes, this report also presents certain required supplementary information ("RSI").
 Budgetary comparison schedules are included as RSI for the General Fund and the Special Revenue Fund.